ElliottMeeks/colorvisionproject-YizhakTime/README.md

 Then these colors will be placed back into a new file where they will result into a new file where the user can compare the previous file and the new file and compare them

+NOTE: The hex function is reference to a source from online through this link.
+Convert decimal to string hex, as adapted from: https://www.tutorialspoint.com/stringstream-in-cplusplus-for-decimal-to-hexadecimal-and-back

+Other string functions and what not are referenced from the online c++ website https://www.cplusplus.com/ for fucntions such as string.find, substr, and strtol

 ## Developer
 Yizhak Cohen

 ## Example

 To run the program, give the following commands:

+g++ -std=c++11 *.cpp -o cvp; ./cvp

   else {
       vector <string> list;